thesunny/SnapEditor/README.md

   For other releases, take a look at this [post](http://www.opinionatedprogrammer.com/2010/12/installing-coffeescript-on-debian-or-ubuntu/)

-Windows:
+For Windows:

 Install node using the installer (I think) and then

     npm install -g coffee-script@1.2.0

 ### Ruby and RubyGems

-Ruby 1.9.3-p194 and RubyGems 1.8.23 are used in this project.
+Ruby 2.0.x is used in this project.

 To install Ruby and RubyGems, take a look at [rbenv](https://github.com/sstephenson/rbenv) or [rvm](https://rvm.beginrescueend.com/).